pryv/lib-js/README.md

 ### Get Events Streamed

-Whenn `event.get` results in a large result set, user streaming of event instead of `Connection.api()` .
+When `events.get` will provide a large result set, it is recommended to use a method that streams the result instead of the batch API call.

-Pryv.getEventStreamed parses the response json as soon as data is available and calls `forEachEvent` each time an event object is found.
+`Pryv.Connection.streamedGetEvent()` parses the response JSON as soon as data is available and calls the `forEachEvent()` callback on each event object.

 The result is transformed and  `events: [..]` array property is replaced by `eventsCount: {Number}`